Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “Should I spread the word?
 Should I try to tell people that you really exist?”

 He paused.
 “You know something, Bill?
 I’ve been thinking about this for a while.
-I think it’d more beneficial to spread the Spirit of Christmas into people’s hearts as opposed to having them believe I’m real.”
+I think it’d more beneficial to spread the Spirit of Christmas into people’s hearts as opposed to having them believe in me as a real thing.”

 “You said that earlier.
 What do you mean by Spirit of Christmas?”